About the Vanderbilt I-Corps Site Program

 Each team participating in the National I-Corps Program must have at least 3 members.
 If you do not have a team, the Wond’ry can help you find one if needed.

-- Technical Lead- Principal Investigator and/or Someone with a Technical Background in the area of the technology or idea
+- Principal Investigator/Technical Lead- Principal Investigator and/or Someone with a Technical Background in the area of the technology or idea.
+A TL can substitute for the PI if the PI is unable to travel to the kickoff and closing events.

 - Entrepreneurial Lead- This person will do most of the ‘boots on the ground’ work during the program.
 The EL will conduct customer interviews and be the primary presenter during the WebEx meetings.